nuclio/nuclio/docs/reference/runtimes/java/java-reference.md

 task userHandler(dependsOn: shadowJar)
 ```

-The shim layer jar is contained within the `onbuild` image and an uber jar is created from user's jar and the shim layer jar.
-All dependencies (e.g. `com.github.johnrengelman.shadow`) are contained within the build cache, so no internet access is required by the basic build process.
+The shim layer JAR is contained within the `onbuild` image, and an uber JAR is created from the user's JAR and the shim layer JAR.
+All dependencies (for example, `com.github.johnrengelman.shadow`) are contained within the build cache, so no internet access is required by the basic build process.

 ### Dependencies

 The Java runtime will format `spec.build.dependencies` into the Gradle build script.
-For example, the following `function.yaml` section:
+For example, the following `function.yaml` section
 ```yaml
 spec:
   build: